dirtknight/is-kissinger-dead-bot/README.md

 [Disnake](https://docs.disnake.dev/en/stable/) for the Discord crap

 I recommend running the thing as a separate user, with a systemd service handling keeping the thing alive.
-There's an exampld .service file provided, ikdbot.service.
+There's an example .service file provided, ikdbot.service.
 Do with that what thou wilst.